RELATES TO: KRS 18A.030(2), 18A.110, 26 U.S.C. 501(c)(3)

 2. Use of generally accepted accounting principles and procedures;

 3. The board of directors' approval for deviations from the approved budget; and

 4. An annual financial audit;

-(d) Proof of direction by an active volunteer board of directors which meets regularly and whose members serve without compensation;
+(d) Proof of direction by an active volunteer board of directors, which shall meet regularly and whose members shall serve without compensation;